Hardware Efficient Approximate Convolution with Tunable Error Tolerance for CNNs: Error Analysis and Results

 \subsection{LeNet-5}

 LeNet-5 is a classic convolution neural network composed of three convolution stages followed by two fully connected layers and a 10-class output.
 The first convolution layer (C1) applies 6 filters of size 5×5 to a single-channel input image, producing 6 feature maps that capture low-level patterns.
-The second convolution layer (C3) uses 16 filters of size 5×5 operating across the 6 C1 feature maps to learn more complex, spatially distributed features.
+The second convolution layer (C3) uses 16 filters of size 5×5 that operate on the 6 C1 feature maps to learn more complex, spatially distributed features.
 The third convolution layer (C5) applies 120 filters of size 4×4 over the 16 C3 maps, effectively collapsing the spatial dimensions and yielding a 120-dimensional feature vector.
 This representation is fed into a fully connected layer F6 with 84 neurons to perform high-level feature abstraction, followed by a final fully connected output layer that maps the 84 features to 10 class scores, typically corresponding to digit classes in MNIST.
 The sparsity in subsequent feature maps is dependent on the kind of activation function used.
 ReLU forces all negative values of the feature maps to 0, thus generating significant fractions of 0 values as analyzed in table.
-Other smooth activation functions such as tanh generate no 0 values in subsequent feature maps, thereby restricting traditional sparsity exploiting paradigms to the ReLU activation function.
+Other smooth activation functions, such as tanh generate no 0 values in subsequent feature maps, thereby restricting traditional sparsity exploiting paradigms to the ReLU activation function.
 Much of the non-zero values in these feature maps are small in magnitude, thereby making conv\_approx() suitable to skip significant number of multiplications.

-We have analysed accuracy vs number of MAC operations vs threshold for LeNet using both tanh and ReLU activation.
-From the analysis, we can see that using ReLU activation and at no loss of accuracy, inference is performed while having to compute on average only 11.58\% of the total multiplications which translates to having to compute on average 17.79\% of the non-zero multiplications in convolutional layers.
-While using smoother activation functions like tanh, this translates to having to perform on average 25.13\% of total multiplications which translates to 33.17\% of non-zero multiplications at no loss of inference accuracy.
+Accuracy-to-MAC-count trade-offs are characterized for LeNet using various thresholds, comparing the performance of tanh and ReLU activation layers.
+From the analysis, it is seen that using ReLU activation and at no loss of accuracy, inference is performed while having to compute on average only 11.58\% of the total multiplications, which translates to having to compute on average 17.79\% of the non-zero multiplications in convolutional layers.
+While using smoother activation functions like tanh, this translates to having to perform on average 25.13\% of total multiplications, which translates to 33.17\% of non-zero multiplications at no loss of inference accuracy.

 {

 } {

 }